rexcontrols/REXexamples/0301_Human_Machine_Interface_HMI/0301-10_Custom_HMI_Component/README.md

   </text>
 </g>
 ```
 The `<desc>` tag contain configuration in JSON format.
-One can edit it using XML *XML Editor* function in RexHMI Designer (CTRL+SHITF+X).
+One can edit it using XML *XML Editor* function in *REXYGEN HMI Designer* (CTRL+SHITF+X).
 The most important field is `connections` where connection strings are defined.
 In this case the configuration is following:
 ```
 {
  "connections":{